French-Italian fight puts a deal helping migrants in peril

 The NGO did not reveal the man's name, a common practice with people fleeing persecution.

 France will welcome the Ocean Viking at the military port in the city of Toulon on Friday, Darmanin said.
-Passengers will be housed in France and other EU countries, he said.
+Passengers will be housed in France, Germany and other EU countries, he said.

+France is “doing its duty of humanity and solidarity,” the country’s Foreign Minister Catherine Colonna said in a tweet.

-France’s withdrawal from the European migration deal means it will not take in 3,500 asylum-seekers whom Italy had been sending, the minister said.
+France’s withdrawal from the European migration deal means it will not take in any more of 3,500 asylum-seekers whom Italy had been sending.
 Darmanin called Italy’s response “unacceptable” and “incomprehensible.”

 The Ocean Viking became the cause of a rift between France and Italy after Italian Premier Giorgia Meloni, under pressure from other European countries, granted three other private maritime rescue ships permission to dock in Italy but refused the Ocean Viking.